AnnaSyme/wfs-VGP/README.md

 * Paper: Rhie, A., McCarthy, S.A., Fedrigo, O. et al. Towards complete and error-free genome assemblies of all vertebrate species.
 Nature 592, 737–746 (2021). https://doi.org/10.1038/s41586-021-03451-0
 * This paper covers the testing of tools and workflows.
 We recommend also looking at the Supplementary Information which is very informative.

-## Are the VGP workflows in Galaxy?
+## Are the VGP workflows in Galaxy Australia?

 * Yes.
 An international team is working to create these workflows in Galaxy.
 * For more information see https://galaxyproject.org/projects/vgp/
-* But note that the links there are to the Galaxy Eu server (not Galaxy Au), and some of the workflow links may not be the most recent (see later in this document for more recent links).
+* In Galaxy Australia, you can access a set of these workflows by going to the [Genome Lab](https://genome.usegalaxy.org.au/), scroll to the Genome Assembly section, click on the Workflows tab.
+* The workflows to import are:
+  * Assembly with PacBio HiFi data:
+    * BAM to FASTQ + QC v1.0
+  * Assembly with PacBio Hifi and HiC data:
+    * Kmer profiling
+    * Hifi assembly and HiC phasing
+    * HiC scaffolding
+    * Decontamination

 ## Can I use the VGP workflows in Galaxy Australia?

 * Yes.
 You can run these on test data or real data.
-They are designed to work for vertebrate genomes where you have Hifi, HiC and bionano data.
+They are designed to work for vertebrate genomes where you have PacBio Hifi data and HiC data.
 * The workflows are described in Galaxy Training Network materials.
 * [VGP assembly pipeline - short version, although still with complete workflow](https://training.galaxyproject.org/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.html)
 * [VGP assembly pipeline - long version](https://training.galaxyproject.org/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.html)

-* You can get the workflows and datasets from there and import them into your own Galaxy Australia account.
-* Alternatively, a recent workflow version (August 4 2022) has been imported via the Galaxy Training Network, and published in Galaxy Australia: https://usegalaxy.org.au/u/anna/w/vgp-assembly-training-workflow-imported-from-uploaded-file-2
-* A test data set, from the Galaxy Training Network, has been uploaded to this history: https://usegalaxy.org.au/u/anna/h/gtn-vgp-tutorial-data-march-2022
+## What data do I need?

+Overall, you need these inputs:
+* HiFi reads as collection
+  * If HiFi data in BAM format, convert to FASTQ
+  * then group output FASTQ files into a single collection
+* HiC reads as R1 and R2

+For each workflow, you will need these inputs:
+* WF1
+  * Inputs:
+    *  HiFi reads in collection
+* WF4
+  * Inputs:
+    * HiFi reads in collection
+    * HiC R1, HiC R2,
+    * from WF1: genomescope model parameters, genomescope summary, mery db
+* WF8a
+  * Inputs:
+    * From WF4: Assembly in gfa format
+    * From WF4: estimated genome size
+    * HiC R1, Hi C R2
+  * Settings:
+    * For restriction enzymes: set correctly
+    * For Input GFA: Generates the initial set of paths: set true (if using assembly from Hifiasm)
+* WF9
+  * Inputs:
+    * From WF8a: Scaffolded assembly in FASTA format
+  * Settings:
+    * For step "ID non-target contaminants": select Kraken 2 database : choose: Prebuilt Refseq indexes: PlusPF (Standard plus protozoa and fungi)
+    * For step "blast mitochondria db": choose locally installed blast database: choose RefSeq mitochondrion

 ## Do I need any background knowledge before I run these workflows?

-* Yes.
-We recommend the Galaxy Training Network tutorials.
+* We recommend the Galaxy Training Network tutorials.
 * Introduction to Galaxy: https://training.galaxyproject.org/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.html
 * Assembly: https://training.galaxyproject.org/training-material/topics/assembly/tutorials/general-introduction/tutorial.html
 * QC: https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html